-In Texas real estate transactions, deeds are extremely important and there are formal conventions that pertain them.
+In Texas real estate transactions, property deeds are extremely important and there are formal conventions that pertain to them.
 For instance, to convey title to real estate in Texas, the grantor must execute a deed in front of a notary public.
 The deed must also be presented to and accepted by the grantee, and then filed of record in the county clerk’s office.
 This final step of filing puts the public on notice of the transfer.
 Failure to file the deed can subject the property to future claims by third parties.

 A Title vs. A Deed